 Usually provide commentary and analysis concerning an article in the issue of the Journal in which they appear.
 They may include figures and tables.
 They are always solicited.
 The editorials would be limited to 1000 words with up to 10 references.

-The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in International Journal of Infertility & Fetal Medicine.
+The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in the International Journal of Infertility and Fetal Medicine (IJIFM).
 The letters should not exceed (1000 words) of text and 4 references.
 While not all “Letters to the Editor” will be published, those that are judged worthwhile will be forwarded to the authors of the articles in question or to selected experts in order to provide the opportunity for a response.
 Whenever possible, they will be published with the reply of the author of the published article.

 Books for review shall be posted on the journal, and received reviews shall be published, at the discretion of the Editorial Board.
 Every book up for review shall also be reviewed by certain reviewers on invitation by the Editorial Board, usually a stalwart/pioneer in the subject in question.

 Announcement of conferences, meetings, courses, awards, and other events of interest to the readers should be submitted with the name and address of the person from whom additional information can be sought.
 These can contain up to 200-300 words.

 Microsoft Word 97-2013 or higher document file must be used to submit a manuscript.
 The text must be double spaced with 1" margins and justified to the left-hand margin.
 Refer the "styles" or document templates.
 The "Normal" Word format is recommended.
 (Arial 12-point text is preferred) Please number all the pages.